tomasvana10/xpuz/README.md

 > [!WARNING]
 > Languages whose alphabets use complex glyphs (such as Mandarin and Japanese) are not supported when making PDFs.

+`pywebview` is another optional dependency that is required if you want to view crosswords in a webview instead of your browser.
+Please run `pip install pywebview` if this is the case.

 ## Tested python versions
 - **Windows**: Python >= 3.7
 - **MacOS**: Python >= 3.8